Pest control: Cultural control

 Cultivation by ploughing exposes insect pests to predators such as black-headed gulls.

 Spruce budworm (adult and pupa shown), a serious pest of forests, can be monitored using pheromone traps.

-Mechanical pest control is the use of hands-on techniques as well as simple equipment and devices, that provides a protective barrier between plants and insects.
+Mechanical pest control is the use of hands-on techniques as well as simple equipment and devices that provide a protective barrier between plants and insects.
 This is referred to as tillage and is one of the oldest methods of weed control as well as being useful for pest control; wireworms, the larvae of the common click beetle, are very destructive pests of newly ploughed grassland, and repeated cultivation exposes them to the birds and other predators that feed on them.

 Crop rotation can help to control pests by depriving them of their host plants.
 It is a major tactic in the control of corn rootworm, and has reduced early season incidence of Colorado potato beetle by as much as 95%.